SkillsFundingAgency/das-assessor-service-external-apiclient/README.md

 where "message text" is:
 - Certificate
-    * "Enter the certificate reference"
+    * "Provide the certificate reference"
 	* "Certificate not found"
-    * "EPAO is not the creator of this Certificate"
+    * "Your organisation is not the creator of this Certificate"
-    * "Cannot delete a submitted Certificate"
+    * "Cannot delete a Submitted Certificate"
 - Uln
-    * "The apprentice's ULN should contain exactly 10 numbers"
+    * "ULN should contain exactly 10 numbers"
-	* "Cannot find apprentice with the specified Uln, FamilyName & Standard"
+	* "ULN, FamilyName and Standard not found"
 - Standard
-    * "A Standard should be selected"
+    * "Provide a Standard"
-    * "EPAO is not registered for this Standard"
+    * "Your organisation is not approved to assess this Standard"
-	* "StandardReference and StandardCode relate to different standards*
+	* "StandardReference and StandardCode must be for the same Standard*
 - FamilyName
-    * "Enter the apprentice's family name"
+    * "Provide apprentice family name"

 ## Get Options